 - the publishing of a bio-regional newsletter and teaching materials

-- a display of photos, seeds, posters, herbarium sheets, raw drugs and
+- a display of photos, seeds, posters, herbarium sheets, raw drugs, and traditional technologies

 - an environmental video production facility.

-- Training of women’s groups, school children, teachers, youth clubs, other NGOs and government departments in all aspects of eco restoration work, with emphasis on revitalising local health traditions
+- Training of women’s groups, school children, teachers, youth clubs, other NGOs and government departments in all aspects of eco-restoration work, with emphasis on revitalizing local health traditions

 - Classes in the preparation of herbal remedies to cure common ailments using plant material from the Pitchandikulam nurseries and gardens.